KratosMultiphysics/Kratos/INSTALL.md

 ## Basic Configuration

-You can find the new kratos configuration file in Kratos `scripts` folder: `standard_configure.sh` for linux, `standard_configure_mac.sh` for MacOS, `standard_configure.bat` for win and others. **TODO**
+You can find the new kratos configuration file in *Kratos* `scripts` folder: `standard_configure.sh` for *GNU/Linux*, `standard_configure_mac.sh` for *MacOS*, `standard_configure.bat` for *Windows* and others.
+In the special case of *Windows* using *MinGW* you will need to copy two scripts (`standard_configure_MINGW.bat` and `standard_configure_MINGW.sh`) both are required, but only the `.bat` file is invoked.

-Out of the box Kratos will try to find all necessary libraries in your system automatically, but we recommend you to copy these scripts and modify it according to your preferences.
+Out of the box *Kratos* will try to find all necessary libraries in your system automatically, but we recommend you to copy these scripts and modify it according to your preferences.
 Please take a look at the following configuration options:

 `KRATOS_BUILD_TYPE`